Red Flags in Video Game Publishing Agreements

 How to navigate red flags

-The examples above show that red flags don’t always come from obvious “bad clauses.”
-Instead, they often arise when several provisions interact in harmful ways.
+he examples above show that red flags don’t always come from obvious “bad” clauses.
+Instead, they often emerge from the interaction between multiple provisions.

 Practical tips for developers:

 2. Ask “what if?” questions.
-Imagine worst-case scenarios and check whether the contract protects you.
-Examples of worst cases are termination, poor sales and publisher inaction
+Consider worst-case scenarios such as termination, poor sales, or publisher inaction, and assess whether the contract protects you.

-3. Pay special attention to repayment obligations, IP transfers and the license.
+3. Pay particular attention to repayment obligations, intellectual property transfers and license terms.
 These are common risk areas.

 Before you sign: summary and next steps